uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 Additionally, once you get your graded Project 2b back, you will have roughly one week to submit a revised version.

-Finally, please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 2a and Project 2b (i.e., work that would score an N or above).
+Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 2a and Project 2b (i.e., work that would score an N or above).
 So, for example, you could technically skip Project 2a entirely and only make a submission for Project 2b but, if you do so, your Code Quality score will be capped at an S.

+Finally, please see the "Optional Resubmission" section at the end of this page for more details on what an optional resubmission involves.

 Completeness
 ------------